quan-shmitt/calculator/README.md

 # calculator
 ### simple calculator windows form app

-simple test repository as i learn the ins and outs of github
+a test repository as i learn the in's and out's of github